Russia–Serbia relations: Military cooperation

 Ever since the Soviet period, the Serbian Armed Forces have been to certain degree dependent on Soviet/Russian technology.
 In recent years, procurement of Russian-made equipment included: Mi-35 attack helicopters, Pantsir-S1 air defense systems, as well as various missile acquisitions (R-77 air-to-air BVR missiles for MiG-29 fighter aircraft, Ataka air-to-surface missiles for Mi-35 helicopters, and Kornet man-portable anti-tank guided missiles).

 Serbian Armed Forces participation in the annual Slavic Brotherhood trilateral military drills (involving Russian Armed Forces and Armed Forces of Belarus), initiated in 2015, has been a significant aspect of Serbia's military cooperation with Russia.
 They focused on special forces operations, counter-terrorism, peacekeeping, and tactical coordination, often involving live-fire exercises and advanced military hardware.
 Serbia's participation reflected its military neutrality policy, balancing cooperation with Russia against its much more extensive engagement with NATO (over 150 exercises since 2006).
-Serbia's withdrew from these exercises in 2021 amid growing pressure from the European Union.
+Serbia withdrew from these exercises in 2021 amid growing pressure from the European Union.